Minimising Event Size, Maximising Physics: Inclusive Particle Isolation for LHCb's Run 3: Implementation and data-size reduction

 At the nominal working point, defined by $\mathrm{IMI} > 0.05$, the output file size is reduced by 45\%, while preserving more than $99\,\%$ of signal candidates.
 It is worth noting that the maximum achievable file-size reduction asymptotes at roughly 50\%, as the remaining portion consists of indispensable reconstructed content such as primary vertices, base particles, neutral objects, and trigger information (see Fig.~\ref{fig:full_stream_size}).
 Crucially, the throughput remains essentially constant, increasing by less than $0.1\,\%$, across the full threshold range.
 This is to be expected as all combinations of base particles and additional charged particles will be made regardless of the chosen cut value.
 The slight increase in throughput at higher thresholds simply reflects fewer events being written, which is a comparatively light computational task.

-Although \IMI\ is intrinsically lightweight at the inference stage, its integration introduced overheads from vertex fitting, resulting in a throughput reduction of around $20\%$ in \textsc{Sprucing}.
-This defines the scale of the reduction shown in Fig.~\ref{fig:eff_throughput_cut} (left).
-Such an overhead is acceptable at \textsc{Sprucing}, where throughput is far less critical than in Hlt2.
-For example, the \textsc{Full} stream in Hlt2 operates at input rates of $0.5$–$1.5,\mathrm{MHz}$, while \textsc{Sprucing} handles only about $0.04,\mathrm{MHz}$ -- over a factor of thirty lower.
-In this context, the modest throughput penalty at \textsc{Sprucing} is clearly outweighed by the $\sim45\%$ reduction in file size, which significantly improves downstream data handling and storage efficiency.
+Although \IMI\ is intrinsically lightweight at the inference stage, its integration introduces additional overheads--dominated by the vertex fits needed to evaluate the input features---resulting in an overall throughput reduction of about $20\%$ in \textsc{Sprucing}.
+This sets the scale of the reduction shown in Fig.~\ref{fig:eff_throughput_cut} (left).
+Such an overhead is acceptable at \textsc{Sprucing}, where throughput is far less critical than in Hlt2: for example, the \textsc{Full} stream in Hlt2 operates at input rates of $0.5$--$1.5\,\mathrm{MHz}$, while \textsc{Sprucing} handles only about $0.04\,\mathrm{MHz}$, i.e.\ more than a factor of thirty lower.
+In this regime, the modest throughput penalty is clearly outweighed by the $\sim45\%$ reduction in file size, which substantially improves downstream data handling and storage efficiency.
+We additionally note that the throughput spread decreases as the \IMI\ threshold is tightened.
+The vertexing needed to evaluate the \IMI\ inputs is performed independently of the threshold and therefore sets an approximately constant baseline cost, while the threshold mainly controls how many extra particles are ultimately persisted.
+At low thresholds we observe a higher spread driven by a small number of outliers, predominantly due to fluctuations in the load of the machine used for the throughput measurements (i.e.\ periods when the host is more or less busy).
+An additional contribution arises from event-dependent variability in packing/serialization and I/O time when many more particles are written out.